syntax-tm/AHK/README.md

 ### Tray Menu

-All of the `*.ahk` scripts add the following items to the Tray menu All of the `*.ahk` scripts add the following items to the Tray menu.
+All of the `*.ahk` scripts add the following items to the Tray menu:

 - Launch Game
   - _Uses the steam://rungameid/{APPID} URL association to launch the game via Steam_